Sealing

 What Effect Does Sealing Have?

-Once a record is sealed, only you, your attorney, law enforcement, judges, and some state licensing agencies can see a record.
+Once a record is sealed, only you, your attorney, law enforcement, judges, and some state licensing agencies can see the record.
 The general public, schools, landlords, and most employers cannot see a sealed record because it is no longer public.

-When Can I Apply for Sealing?
+When Can I Apply For Sealing?

 How Do I Apply for Sealing?